KONDIUMAVARALAKSHMI/kafka-spark-streaming-pipeline/IMPLEMENTATION_SUMMARY.md

-IMPLEMENTATION_SUMMARY.md

-# Real-Time Streaming Data Pipeline - Implementation Summary
+# Real-Time Data Pipeline - Project Report

-## ✅ Project Completion Status

-This document provides a comprehensive overview of the completed Real-Time Streaming Data Pipeline implementation.

-## 📋 Core Requirements Implementation

-### 1. ✅ Containerization with Docker Compose
+This document summarizes what I've built for this project and how I implemented each part of the pipeline.

+## 🛠️ What I Implemented

+### 1. Setting up the infrastructure (Docker)
-**Status**: COMPLETE
+**Status**: Done

 **File**: [docker-compose.yml](docker-compose.yml)